Prompt Diagnosis and Treatment of Transient Ischemic Attack (Mini-stroke)

 Call 911 immediately if you or a loved one experiences any signs of a stroke or mini-stroke.

-If you have had a TIA or mini-stroke within the past two days:
+If you experienced symptoms of a TIA (mini-stroke) within the past two days:

-- Your Loyola doctor will recommend that you have a surgery called a carotid endarterectomy if you have a blocked artery.
+- Your Loyola doctor may recommend a procedure to treat a blocked artery.

-- Your doctor will likely have you admitted to the hospital for observation and to run tests.
+- Your doctor may have you admitted to the hospital for observation and to run tests.

 - You may receive thrombolytic therapy or blood thinners, such as aspirin or Coumadin.